-D.6.7 EXCEPTIONS TO NHG MANAGEMENT CRITERIA
+D.6.7 EXCEPTIONS TO MANAGEMENT CRITERIA

-In some situations you are required to use the NHG management criteria to determine whether the consumer can pay the loan.
+In some situations you are required to use the NHG management criteria (de NHG-beheercriteria) to determine whether the consumer can pay the loan.
 We have explained this in D.6.1.
-You must determine the affordability of the loan based on the NHG management criteria for the remission assessment of the consumer, or before you use the home retention tool described in D.5.
+You must determine the affordability of the loan based on the management criteria for the remission assessment (de kwijtscheldingsbeoordeling) of the consumer, or before you use the home retention tool (woningbehoud-tool) described in D.5.

-The situation may arise where the use of the NHG management criteria is not always suitable for the consumer's specific situation.
+The situation may arise where the use of the management criteria is not always suitable for the consumer's specific situation.
 For example, the consumer may have personal and unavoidable costs, as a result of which the consumer cannot pay the NHG-backed loan.
 In that case you can submit a request for us to assess the specific situation.
-We will make an exception to the NHG management criteria for determining the affordability of the loan if there is reason to do so.
+We will make an exception to the management criteria for determining the affordability of the loan if there is reason to do so.

-The 'Work Processes' document explains how to do this.
+The document Work Processes document (Document werkprocessen) explains how to do this.
 You must give good reasons for the request.